htso/Robinhood_at_a_glance/README.md

 ### Data Sources
-Popularity data originated from Robinhood, but is sourced from *robintrack*[1].
+Popularity data originated from Robinhood, the history of which is downloaded from *robintrack*[1].

 Price data is from Yahoo Finance[2].

 ## Scripts